GatiAher/gatiaher-hugo/content/projects/Building-A-Pan-Tilt-3D-Scanner/index.md

 caption="(left) plot of test comparing actual and predicted distances for test infrared sensor output voltage readings; (right) differences between pairs of actual and predicted distances."
 >}}

-The scanner has lowest noise error in the 30cm - 60cm range.
+According to the spec sheet, the scanner is rated for the 20 to 150 cm range.
+The has lowest noise and distortion error occurs the 30cm - 60cm range.

 ## 3. Accounting for Servo Motor Offsets

-The 0-180 degree ranges of the servo motors were not perfectly aligned with the global axes.
-Therefore, an offset needs to be accounted for when converting pwm signals to degrees measurements.
+The 0-180 pwm input to the servo motors does not line up perfectly with the degrees on the global axes.
+The servo zero position is offset slightly, by 20 degrees in the tilt servo, and by -60 degrees in the pan servo.
+This offset needs to be removed before the tilt and pan angles are used in downstream processing.

 {{< figure
-src="img/servo_offsets.png"
-caption="Servo motor offsets and orientation relative to scanned object"
+src="img/tilt_servo.png"
+caption="The tilt servo is offset by 20 degrees, so it is centered at 90 - 20 = 70 pwm."
+height=400
+>}}

+{{< figure
+src="img/pan_servo.png"
+caption="The pan servo is offset by -60 pwm, so it is centered at 90 + 60 = 150 pwm"
+height=400
 >}}

 ```python